VovaTereschenko/styled-chart/README.md

   // number, optional
   // default is 3
   // a number a ticks you want to be shown in the yAxis
-  ticksNum: config.yAxisTicksNum,
+  ticksNum: 5,
-  // ReactChild, optional
+  // ReactChild | JSX.Element, optional
   // default is <YAxisBarWrapper/> or <YAxisLineWrapper/>
   // a component for the yAxis section
   // hint: you can style <YAxisWrapper> from the lib
   sectionComponent: <MyYAxisWrapper />,
-  // ReactChild, optional
+  // ReactChild | JSX.Element, optional
   // default is <YAxisItem/>
   // a component for the yAxis section item
   // hint: you can style <YAxisItem/> from the lib